Initial consultation and assessment

 Can I see some photographs of previous patients?

 Yes.
-Our surgeon has a portfolio of thousands of patient photographs, but only a few of these will be relevant to your particular situation.
+Our surgeon has a large portfolio of patient photographs, but only a few of these will be relevant to your specific situation.
 This is one reason why we do not publish 'before and after' photographs on our website.
 He will show you selected photographs that are pertinent to your current appearance and to demonstrate what you might realistically expect to achieve.
 He will not simply show you photos of his 'best results'.